Processed food recovery approaches can help resolve stubborn diet-related diseases

 - CME Feedback

-Make the Shift from Overeating to the Processed Food Addiction Model
+Make the Shift from Failed Wellness Programs to the Root Cause of Healthcare Costs: Processed Foods

 Tobacco and Processed Foods: How the addiction business model was applied to processed foods at the inception of the obesity epidemic